Chapter 5 : 4- List of the Damned

 “You know what?”
 Said Ginny smiling at Teddy “I think I might as well.
 I mean I don’t want to beat them too badly, but I think it would be good for a laugh.”
-Teddy laughed and his excitement about tomorrows match doubled as both Ginny and Harry owned Teddy’s two most favourite brooms: Ginny’s Firebolt Mark II; which she had bought after the death of her wealthy Auntie Muriel, who had ended up only mentioning Ginny and Molly in her will, and Harry’s Nimbus Twenty-Twenty; a birthday present from the teachers of Hogwarts, and Harry had a sneaky suspicion on which teacher might of come up with the idea.
+Teddy laughed and his excitement about tomorrows match doubled as both Ginny and Harry now owned Teddy’s two most favourite brooms: Ginny’s Firebolt Mark II; which she had bought after the death of her wealthy Auntie Muriel, who had ended up only mentioning Ginny and Molly in her will, and Harry’s Nimbus Twenty-Twenty; a birthday present from the teachers of Hogwarts leaving Harry with a sneaky suspicion on which teacher might of come up with the idea.

-The rest of the meal continued with laughter and banter about tomorrows match until Andromeda finally said “Well thank you for the invite to that lovely meal Ginny.”
+With the nine year old’s excitement about the next day’s match becoming infectious, the rest of the meal continued with laughter and banter about the event until, nearly two hours later, Andromeda finally said “Well thank you for the invite to that lovely meal Ginny.”

 “It was no problem, it’s the least we can do for you for looking after the kids tomorrow.”

 Andromeda smiled, looked at Teddy, and said “Well, I think we should be going, I need to get this one to bed.”
-Teddy looked up struggling to keep his eyes open and Harry was sure that Teddy gave his Nan the same look as his mother, Tonks, did to anyone who called her Nymphadora.
-“But Nan!”
+Teddy looked up, clearly struggling to keep his eyes open though Harry was sure that Teddy gave his Nan the same look as his mother, Tonks, did to anyone who called her Nymphadora.